LMBertholdo/anygility-pynb-usenix/README.md

 Each notebook have an example dataset on directory as and example.
 Notebooks used to create paper figures are indicated (fig6,fig14).

+More information and datasets can be found at [Datasets About Anycast Agility Against DDoS in Tangled Testbed](https://ant.isi.edu/datasets/anycast/anycast_against_ddos/tangled/index.html)